 Influence is impossible to deny and The Strypes have laid theirs bare for all to see.
 Snapshot is a brave attempt at a rock ‘n’ roll revival, and the band has the potential to evolve into something great.
 There aren’t many bands of this ilk that are courageous enough to take a stab at a Bo Diddley cover (You Can’t Judge a Book by the Cover), but age definitely comes before beauty when it comes to the blues – The Strypes just can’t quite match the legends they try so hard to emulate.
 But, having said that, who could?

-Snapshot was released on 9th September 2013, for further information or to order the album visit here.
+Snapshot was released on 9th September 2013.
+For further information or to order the album visit the Strypes’ website here.